 The impact and content of this policy will be reviewed annually.
 Data from the monitoring and recording of incidents will also inform policy, practice and school improvement planning.
-This will be collated by the Learning Mentor for termly review by the Senior Leadership Team and reported to the governors' curriculum and standards committee at least annually.
+This will be collated by the Learning Mentor for termly review by the Senior Leadership Team and reported to the governors at least annually.